 Many farmers already have and use farm plans.
 Through an amendment to the RMA, the Government will make it mandatory to have a freshwater module in a farm plan.

 This is not required immediately.
-The exact requirements for the mandatory freshwater module will be developed over the next 12 months, and will be prioritised in catchments that have the highest need for protection and improvement.
+The exact requirements for the mandatory freshwater module will be developed in the second half of 2022, and will be prioritised in regions and catchments that have the highest need for protection and improvement.

 Resource Management (Stock Exclusion) Regulations 2020